 '''

-gssgenvdisks --create-vdisk --create-nsds --create-filesystem --contact-node gssio1
+gssgenvdisks --create-vdisk --create-filesystem

 '''

-Note: gssgenvdisk, by default, creates data vdisk with 8+2p RAID code and 16 MB block size, and metadata vdisk with 3WayReplication and 1 MB block size.
+Note: gssgenvdisks, by default, creates data vdisk with 8+2p RAID code and 16 MB block size, and metadata vdisk with 3WayReplication and 1 MB block size.
 These default values can be changed to suitable values for the customer environment.